Skip to content

 How the policy chain works

 1. allowed_types check — the client's per-client whitelist is checked first.
 If the OVOS message type is not in the allowed list, the message is dropped immediately.
-This is fail-closed: a new client with an empty whitelist can send nothing.
+The same gate covers binary payloads: a client with an empty whitelist can send neither messages nor audio.
+This is fail-closed, so a new client can send nothing until you grant it a type.

 2. Policy plugins — configured policies run in order.
 The default policy is OVOSAgentPolicy, which reads Client.metadata to build per-client session blacklists (skills and intents).